-What should the widow or widower do when helshe remarries?
+What should the widow or widower do when they remarry?

 Notify the local office of the Social Security Administration or call 800-772-1213.
 If the name must be changed on payments, SSA should be so advised at that time.